annotation/stam-tools/docs/fromxml.md

 path = "//tei:p"
 ```

-You can also use-this mid-path, this is a more generic form of the expression we saw before:
+You can also use this mid-path, this is a more generic form of the expression we saw before:

 ```toml
 [[elements]]